 the larger antennas.
 One reason ham radios are heavier is that their higher power requires heftier

 batteries, which is needed for the farther reach that can help you when all the nearby cell towers become

 unavailable or overloaded.
 And ham radios are getting smaller, lighter, and less gadget-looking all the

 I'm embarrassed to be seen with one of those things

-Instead of seeing a ham radio as the sexy device your spouse does, you might just
+Instead of imagining a ham radio as the sexy device your spouse does, you probably just

 news for you is that you don't need to carry a clunky looking radio around with you